imbrn/v8n/README.md

   .test("Hello"); // true

 v8n()
-  .not.some.uppercase() // expects that none character is uppercase .test("Hello"); // false
+  .not.some.uppercase() // expects that no character is uppercase .test("Hello"); // false
 ```